Skip to content

 Destination

 The Destination request header is the request counterpart of the Location response header.
-It's used for a COPY, MOVE or SWAP operation to indicate where the resource should be moved, copied to or swapped with by using the ID of the parent or target Location.
+It's used for a COPY, MOVE or SWAP operation to indicate where the resource should be moved, copied to or swapped with by using the ID of the parent or target location.

 Examples of such requests are: